BryanHolbrook/weather-prediction-app/README.md

-Weather Prediction Application built in Python that uses the open-meteo.com public API to collect historical weather information for North Hollywood, CA from the previous five years, 2019-2024, in order to predict potential weather for the date of July 10th, 2024.
+Weather Prediction Application built in Python that uses the open-meteo.com public API to collect historical weather information for North Hollywood, CA from the previous five years, 2019-2024, to predict potential weather for the date of July 10th, 2024.
+The date may be updated to predict additional weather averages.

 Weather data is then stored in a SQLite database and mapped with SQLAlchemy's ORM.
 The weather database is then queried to confirm it was stored correctly.